PierreOrhan/IEEGNatureNeuro2026/README.md

 The output of these scripts will be saved in scratchieegNatureNeuro2026/figures and can be used to replicate the figures in the paper.

+The expected run time for these analyses is about 4 hours.